MatthewNice/I24_processed_data/README.md

 ## Content

-This is a snapshot of a dataset created by Matt Nice.
+This is driving dataset of CAN-derived data, created by Matt Nice.

 It was created by recording CAN and GPS data from a single vehicle driving on I-24 during morning (8AM-9AM) and evening (5PM-6PM) traffic.
 Matt cleaned the raw data and now it's up to you to make data analysis magic.
 The dataset includes Time, Velocity, Acceleration, Space Gap, Lateral Distance, Relative Velocity, Longitude GPS, Latitude GPS, Score, TrackID, L_Approach, R_Approach, L_Adjacent, and R_Adjacent.